 The Klan is still very much active, the Nazis, Skinheads and other hate groups are still active, and the Bush Administration did not do a damned thing about it.
 All he cared about was keeping those stupid wars in Afghanistan and Iraq going and gaining control of their oil in order to keep his buddy Dick Cheney and their supporters financially solvent and in the pink.
 My constant complaint about our country’s Administration is that I wish they would try to get our own house in order before they go meddling in other people’s affairs.

 The news media related the story to the public so convincingly that everybody just accepted the fact that they were guilty.
 They couldn’t say that if it weren’t true, could they?
 Of course, we now know that it was all made up.
 There was no truth to any of it, which proves that you shouldn’t believe everything we’re told, even if it is on the TV news.
 The news anchorpeople report only what somebody tells them to say, and that could be anything.
 Just because it’s on the news or in print does not make it true.
 People, including Donald Trump, were even publicly clamoring for the death penalty.
+For all the crimes and indiscretions that have come to light about Trump himself, I would recommend the same sentence for him!
 But because the boys were under the age of 18, they had to opt for prison time instead.
 I have never forgiven Trump for being so adamant in his desired determination to see those innocent boys put to death.
 If you don’t have the real facts about any situation, keep your damned mouth shut!

 Then 13 years later, in 2002, forensic DNA led authorities to the real culprit, Matias Reyes, at the time 17, but by then already serving time for rape and murder.
 He admitted that he had acted alone in the Mieli case.
 So even before Reyes’ confession, once it was discovered that there was only one attacker–I mean, by that time, Ms. Mieli must have told somebody what really happened–wasn’t that proof that at least four of the boys convicted must be innocent?
 The five other guys, grown men by this time, were subsequently exonerated and their criminal records expunged.